 If you don’t want to hassle with pouring hot soup (dangerous!) into a blender, check out this immersion blender.
 It’s great because you can puree any soup right in the pan.
 It saves on dishes and on patience.
-I use mine in soups a lot, like in my Sweet Potato Turkey Chili, and my Tomato Soup with Grilled Cheese Croutons.
+I use mine in soups a lot, like in my Sweet Potato Turkey Chili, my Tomato Soup with Grilled Cheese Croutons, and others.

 The other thing to note is the spices.
 I used cinnamon and cayenne pepper – just a tad of both, but boy do they pack a punch.
 I originally used a whole teaspoon of cayenne pepper, but my fam prefers less, so now I use 1/2 a teaspoon.
 It still gives a little kick, just not overpowering.
 And the cinnamon adds some sweetness, which is a great combo with the spicy kick of the cayenne.

 Try to imagine a chilly, blustery fall day – leaves falling, a fireplace, hot apple cider, and being with the ones you love.
 And a big bowl of this Butternut Squash Soup.
 These are what dreams are made of.

 We Texans dream big (on 80 degree fall days)!

 Try this soup next: Creamy Broccoli Cheddar Soup

 You can stay up-to-date with SueBee Homemaker by:

 - signing up for post updates (top right-hand corner of my blog)

 - and following me on Pinterest

 I’m also sharing tidbits of my life on Instagram.